Stara Zagora

-The Battle of Beroe was fought, which resulted in a Gothic victory over the Romans.
-During the Gothic War between 376-382, the city was under attack by the Goths in order to attack Frigiderus, a Roman general, but he promptly withdrew to Illyria.
+The Goths defeated the Romans in the Battle of Beroe in 250 AD.
+During the Gothic War between 376 and 382, the Roman general Frigeridus promptly withdrew from Beroe to Illyria.
 At the end of the 6th century, Beroe was destroyed, but rebuilt under the name Veroia.

 During the Middle Ages, Zagore is mentioned for the first time by Byzantine historians.
 Irene of Athens visited the town, rebuilding it and renaming it to Irenepolis, in honour of her.
 By the end of the 10th century, the city was in Bulgarian hands and acquired a fully Bulgarian character.
 Bulgarians called the town Borui (a modified form of the Thracian Beroe).

-In 1371, the Ottomans conquered the town, but its earliest mention was in an Ottoman document from 1430.
-Plagues rampaged in the 18th-19th century, aswell as famine and drought, livestock pestilence, and hailstorms destroyed all crops.
-During the Russo-Turkish War of 1877-1878, the town had devastating moments, which included a massacre which made thousands of people lose their lives, young women and girls being sold in the slave market of the Ottoman Empire.
+In 1371, the city passed to Ottoman Empire, but its earliest mention was in an Ottoman document from 1430.
+Plagues rampaged in the 18th-19th century, as well as famine and drought, livestock pestilence, and hailstorms destroyed all crops.
+During the Russo-Turkish War of 1877-1878, the town had devastating moments, which included a massacre of the local Bulgarians, in which thousands of people lost their lives, young women and girls being sold in the slave market of the Ottoman Empire.

 In modern times, the city is relieved, as a growing city.
 The economy is developing like major cities in Bulgaria, with one of the highest wages in the country, high GDP in comparison with many Bulgarian cities, low unemployment of about 4%.
 The city is also located near the largest energy industrial complex, Maritsa Iztok Complex, where many of the people from Stara Zagora are employed.